Infisical/infisical-mcp-server/README.md

 - `INFISICAL_UNIVERSAL_AUTH_CLIENT_SECRET`: The Machine Identity universal auth client secret that will be used for authentication.
 - `INFISICAL_HOST_URL`: **Optionally** set a custom host URL.
 This is useful if you're self-hosting Infisical or you're on dedicated infrastructure.
 Defaults to `https://app.infisical.com`

-To run the Stripe MCP server using npx, use the following command:
+To run the Infisical MCP server using npx, use the following command:
 ```bash
 npx -y @infisical/mcp
 ```